 + PhD students receive close supervision.
-Students meet their supervisors whenever they want.
+Students meet me whenever they want.

 + Funding is available for 3.5 years (which is generally the span of a PhD).

-+ We do *not* require a GRE score.
++ The university doesn't require a GRE score.

 + Bachelors degree (BS) students with excellent grades are eligible for direct PhD admission.

 + PhD curriculum does *not* involve any major coursework.
 It is research-focused and hence more fun!